-We do not recommend founding any structural loads within topsoil materials.
+We do not recommend founding any structural loads within the topsoil materials.

-Pad and/or strip footings founded in certified controlled fill, stiff silty clays or medium dense silty clayey sands, may be proportioned using an allowable bearing pressure of 100 kPa.
+Pad and/or strip footings founded in the natural, stiff or very stiff clays, may be proportioned using an allowable bearing pressure of 100 kPa.
 The minimum depth of founding must comply with the requirements of AS2870.
 To overcome the presence of trees, the foundations should be designed in accordance with the procedures given in Appendices H and CH of AS2870-2011.